tohtsky/myFM/doc/source/ordinal-regression.rst

 which may explain the advantage of the formulation in ordinal regression.

 .. image:: ./rating_vs_cps.png
+    :alt: The relationship between cutpoints and rating boundaries are shown.
     :width: 50%

 You can also improve the performance for Movielens 1M & 10M dataset.